LilTiger/HFTP/README.md

 ### Syntactic Analysis with LLMs

-**`Llama2_synactic_corpus.py`**: Extracts syntactic representations from Llama 2 models and identifies three types of syntactic neurons (sentence-level, phrase-level, and shared) through frequency analysis and statistical testing.
+**`LLM_synactic_corpus.py`**: Extracts syntactic representations from LLMs and identifies three types of syntactic neurons (sentence-level, phrase-level, and shared) through frequency analysis and statistical testing.
 Includes control conditions via sentence shuffling.

-**Note**: This repository includes Llama 2 model implementation as an example.
+**Note**: This code includes Llama 2 model implementation as an example.
 To run syntactic analysis on other models, simply modify the MLP layer activation extraction method in the `process_text_and_accumulate_activations()` function and adapt your model paths.
 Refer to `correlation.py` for examples of other model architectures.

 **`definitions.py`**: Utility functions for statistical analysis including permutation testing, z-score analysis, significance testing, and visualization functions for plotting syntactic neuron distributions across layers.